ikskuh/VersaTile/README.md

 For a quick rotation of the camera, all shortcuts listed in the table below.

+If the option `Automatic adjust grid orientation` is set, the displayed grid will align with the camera so always the most convenient grid is active.
+If this option is disabled, the active grid can be changed by pressing **G** or the **Toggle Grid Plane** button.

 ### Inserting a tile
 To insert a tile, select the sprite on the right side by clicking and dragging until the wanted portion is selected.
 Now a tile can be inserted in the 3D viewport on